ddayzzz/federated-meta/README.md

 # Federated Meta-Learning with Fast Convergence and Efficient Communication
-This repo contains of Pytorch implement of paper [Federated Meta-Learning with Fast Convergence and Efficient Communication](https://arxiv.org/abs/1802.07876)
+This repo contains unofficial pytorch implement of paper [Federated Meta-Learning with Fast Convergence and Efficient Communication](https://arxiv.org/abs/1802.07876)
 Due to lack of official codes, I am confused with such statements placed in the paper:

 Page 6: